-The light novel series is set in the same fantasy world as Kobashiri's Zero Kara Hajimeru Maho no Sho light novel series, now at peace after suffering a 500-year conflict between the church and witches.
-However, the embers of war still smolder in some regions of the world.
-The story centers on Savil, a hopeless student at the Wenias Kingdom's Magic College.
-Savil has somehow lost all memory of his time before attending the college.
-The school's headmaster, Albus, sends him for special training in the southern part of the continent, where witch persecution is fierce.
+The light novel series is set in the same fantasy world as Kobashiri's light novel series, Zero Kara Hajimeru Maho no Sho, now at peace after suffering a 500-year conflict between the church and witches.
+However, the embers of war still burn in some regions of the world.
+The story centers on Savil, a hopeless student at the Magic Academy of the Kingdom of Wenias.
+Savil has somehow lost all memory of his time before attending the academy.
+The school's headmaster, Albus, sends him for special training in the southern part of the continent, where the persecution of witches is strong.

-Kobashiri released the novel with the first volume last August.
+Kobashiri launched the novel with the first volume last August.
 Takashi Iwasaki (Zero Kara Hajimeru Mahō no Sho (manga)) provides the art, and illustrator Yoshinori Shizuma (Zero Kara Hajimeru Mahō no Sho) has partial credit for the character designs.
-Kodansha published the second volume on March 1.
+Kodansha published the second volume on March 1st.

-The Kobashiri Zero Kara Hajimeru Mahō no Sho (Grimoire of Zero) light novels were released in 11 volumes from 2014 to 2017.
-The series inspired a manga adaptation by Takashi Iwasaki, a separate manga Zero Kara Hajimeru Mahō no Sho nano! by Yasuoka, and a television anime that premiered in Japan in April 2017.
+Kobashiri's Zero Kara Hajimeru Mahō no Sho (Grimoire of Zero) light novels were released in 11 volumes from 2014 to 2017.
+The series inspired a manga adaptation by Takashi Iwasaki, a separate Zero Kara Hajimeru Mahō no Sho nano! manga by Yasuoka, and a television anime that premiered in Japan in April 2017.
 Amazon's Anime Strike service streamed the series as it aired.

 Tatsuwo launched the manga adaptation of the Macross Delta anime in April 2016 and finished it in January 2018.
 The manga has four compiled volumes.